oceanprotocol/docs/discover/faq.md

 <summary>As Google Drive is not supported in the Ocean ecosystem, what are the alternative options for storing a file and then publishing it?</summary>

-Google Drive is designed for file sharing between a small group of users. ⁣ ⁣
+Google Drive is an awesome product, but is designed for file sharing between a small group of users and is not properly working with our architecture. ⁣There are a bunch of other systems you can use that work smoothly with our stack.
+[Here](https://docs.oceanprotocol.com/developers/storage) are some alternatives.
-You can find some alternatives [here](https://docs.oceanprotocol.com/developers/storage).

 </details>